-If it says Upgrade Firmware, proceed to step 7 to upgrade the firmware.
+If it says Upgrade Firmware, proceed to step 7 to continue the update.

 9. Select "Desktop" (or choose another folder if you prefer), then click "Save."
-The downloaded firmware file should now be saved on your computer.
+The downloaded firmware file is now saved on your computer.

-10. Now to install the saved file, select "Browse" on the Upgrade Firmware screen.
+10. Next, you'll install the firmware file you saved in the previous step by browsing to it.
+Select "Browse" on the Upgrade Firmware screen.

-11. Navigate to your Desktop (or the folder location where you saved the file in step 9).
+11. Find the folder on your computer where you saved the file in step 9.
 Select the firmware file, then click "Open."

 13. The screen will show you the progress of the upgrade installation.
 This step will take about 2 minutes.